-The City continued to facilitate and encourage redevelopment and investment throughout the community in 2013, using our comprehensive master plans to attract and secure development consistent with the community's design guidelines and standards.
-In January, final approval for construction and financing of The Gateway project, a 900,000+ sq. ft. mixed-use development at the former Mission Mall site, was completed.
-Site work and grading began during the summer.
+The City continued to facilitate and encourage redevelopment and investment throughout the community in 2014, using our comprehensive master plans to attract and secure development consistent with the community's design guidelines and standards.
 In the City's West Gateway, Phase II of the Mission Crossing development was approved.
-This will allow construction of a 140,000 square foot, multistory independent senior living facility which is anticipated to be completed in the spring of 2015.
-Another senior housing project was initiated along the Metcalf corridor at the former Neff Printing site.
-These two projects are expected to bring more than 250 new residents to the community.
+Construction started on the 140,000 square foot, multistory independent senior living facility which is anticipated to be completed in the spring of 2015.